caolan/async/README.md

 __Arguments__

-* `fns` - the asynchronous functions to all call with the same arguments
+* `fns` - A collection of asynchronous functions to all call with the same arguments
 * `args...` - any number of separate arguments to pass to the function
 * `callback` - the final argument should be the callback, called when all functions have completed processing